Customer ratings and reviews increase conversion rates and revenue – but knowing where to display them is key.

 What are your expectations and goals when it comes to using ProvenExpert?

 ProvenExpert is definitely a good way to boost your business reputation.
 And what’s good for your reputation is also good for your revenue.
-They pretty much go hand in hand.
+They go hand in hand.
 Those are the two things I associate with ProvenExpert: enhanced reputation and increased revenue as a result.

 How do you let people know about your ProvenExpert profile?

 I try to integrate the widgets provided by ProvenExpert into locations on my website that are most relevant for conversion.
 I act with customer turnover in mind, while considering the impact on my own site too.
 For instance, I have a contact form built into my website and I’ve included ProvenExpert directly in the call-to-action.
 The ratings seal with the number of customer ratings and the average rating is displayed there, and beside it the inquiry button for my site and my services, which customers can then click and access.
-So I would integrate the seal not just as a matter of fact - but integrate it in a way that’s relevant to conversion.
+So I would integrate the seal not just anywhere - but integrate it in a way that’s relevant to conversion.

 ...that you have a clear overview of everything?